openshift/openshift-origin-design/web-console/Storage/OB-OB-Lifecycle-Management/OB-OBC-Lifecycle.md

 * OBC name (not mandatory, a generic name will be generated if not provided)
 * Namespace
 * Storage class
 * OBC Quota- not mandatory.
-This option is currently supported by MCG.
-(Can be shown only if the selected provisioner is relevant)
+This will apply to all environments, i.e. RGW and S3 and is implemented as a hard limit by MCG/NooBaa.
+Default quota is 100 GiB.

 ![OBC-list-view](img/OBC-create.png)

+info icon next to the OBC name text:

+Object bucket claim name must follow the bucket naming conventions:
+* 3-63 characters
+* Starts and ends with a lowercase letter or number
+* Only lowercase letters, numbers, nonconsecutive periods or hyphens
+* Avoid using the form of an IP address
+* Globally unique name

 ### OBC Details Page